SilhDing/SilhDing.github.io/source/_posts/spark.md

 - There is an upper limit for the running time of the program.
 In other words, your program should preform efficiently in terms of time.
 - We have limited computing resources, i.e., memory, CPU cores, etc.
-- Program should reliable and tolerant for failures (though Spark has some built-in mechanisms for fault-tolerance)
+- Program should be reliable and tolerant for failures (though Spark has some built-in mechanisms for fault-tolerance).

 You will gradually see that programming with Spark is never easy, especially when you wish your program has high performance.

 Please note that, in this project, I also used HDFS and Amazon EC2 to manage our machines and distribute data/files, which, however, is not our focus, so I just exploited some existing framework/scripts for this part.

-<p style="color:#F13E3E">Due to the CMU academic integrity, some contents are disabled as they are directly related to my codes or design.
-Please contact me or leave comments if you want to learn more about this project and you will not take this course in the future!</p>
+<p style="color:#F13E3E"><b>Note</b>: due to the CMU academic integrity policy, some contents in this post are disabled as they are directly related to my codes or design.
+Please contact me or leave comments if you want to learn more about this project and <u><b>AND</b></u> will not take this course in the future!</p>

 # Preprocessing with Spark